allwomenstalk/twilight.allwomenstalk.com/README.md

 sh batchbuild.sh (uploads to s3 and starts builds)

 new version:
-batchMaterialize.js to merge all data batchS3generator.js to create files batchbuild.sh to upload as tart builds
+batchMaterialize.js to merge all data (not used now) batchS3generator.js to create files batchbuild.sh to upload as tart builds